 Plenty of players set out to play the piano with lots of enthusiasm, but that enthusiasm sometimes fades.
-Playground Sessions takes this into account, and they've built in elements of gamified learning to help you stay motivated and continue to progress.
+Playground Sessions takes this into account, and they've built-in elements of gamified learning, similar to Guitar Hero and Rocksmith, to help you stay motivated and continue to progress.

 One element of gamified learning that we like is course unlocking -- as you progress, you'll gain access to new courses.
 You'll also earn badges for progress.
-On your user dashboard, you can view your current progress, which we think is somewhat motivating in itself.
+On your user dashboard, you can view your current progress in "My Playground", which we think is somewhat motivating in itself.

 Lessons are highly customizable with plenty of features.
 While most lessons aren't filmed in HD, we think this is a small tradeoff given the features you get:

 Before signing up for any site that teaches you how to play the piano, you'll want to make sure that lessons will work on your device.
-Luckily, Playground Sessions is compatible with both Mac and PC.
-It also works with iPad.
+Luckily, Playground Sessions is compatible with both Mac and Windows computers.

 Some users have pointed out that the iPad setup is often the best choice.
 Due to the iPad's small size, it can easily be placed on a music stand, which simplifies your practice setup.
 However, any of these systems can work.

 Of course, if you want to be able to use all interactive features, you'll need to make sure you have a keyboard you can connect to your device -- we'll address this in the next section.